 Shrewsbury Museum & Art Gallery

-SMAG approached me to take part in a project they were running to make links to the Shrewsbury Food Festival, promoting healthy eating and growing your own food.
-My part was to work with museum visitors to create a series of two panels using the highly floral and decoartive Coalport ceramic collection for inspiration.
-Read more about the project in my blog.
+SMAG approached me to take part in a project linked to the Shrewsbury Food Festival, promoting healthy eating and growing your own food.
+I worked with museum visitors to create a series of two panels using the highly floral and decorative Coalport ceramic collection for inspiration.

 The Mosaic Florist